AtharvaBendale/Sudoku-Solver/README.md

 # Sudoku Solver

 This program solves a given Sudoku puzzle using recursive backtracking and prints out the solution.
-If the puzzle have no solutions, the program prints "No solutions".
+If the puzzle have no solutions, the program prints "No solution".

 ## How to Use